 considered as Standard Odia due to literary traditions.
 It is spoken mainly in the eastern half of the state of Odisha, with little variation, in districts like

-Khurdha, Puri, Cuttack, Jajpur, Jagatsinghpur, Kendrapada, Dhenkanal, Angul and Nayagarh district
+Khurdha, Puri, Cuttack, Jajpur, Jagatsinghpur, Kendrapada, Dhenkanal, Angul and Nayagarh district.

 Major forms, or dialects